NMRTeamTBI/MultiNMRFit/doc/models.rst

     - **peak_number**: the number of peaks in the signal.
     - **default_params**: a list of the parameters that will be estimated by the fitting algorithm, with their default values and bounds.

 - **pplist2signal**: the function that will be used to built the signal from the peak list.
-It should return a dictionary containing the name of the signal, and some parameter values (if different from the default values).
+It should return a dictionary containing the name of the signal, and optionaly some parameter values to be updated based on the peak list (if different from the default values).

 - **simulate**: the function that will be used to simulate the signal.
 It should return the simulated signal given the parameters and chemical shifts.